xun73/asteroid_classification/README.md

 An interactive big-data exploration tool specifically designed for Earth Science education, helping students understand the dynamic structure of the Solar System through visualization.

 ### 🌟 Key Features
-* **Custom Data Exploration**: Upload your own MPC asteroid orbital element data (`MPCORB.DAT`) and adjust various parameters to visualize asteroid classifications.
+* **Custom Data Exploration**: Upload your own  Minor Planet Center asteroid orbital element data (`MPCORB.DAT`) and adjust various parameters to visualize asteroid classifications.
 * **Asteroid Classification**: Features built-in algorithms to automatically categorize objects into Near-Earth Asteroids (NEA), Main Belt, Trojans, and Trans-Neptunian Objects (TNO).
 * **Professional Visualization**: Integrated with Plotly.js to support smooth zooming, selection, and real-time hover info for tens of thousands of data points.
 * **Privacy & Performance**: Powered by client-side technology.
 All data is processed locally in the browser, ensuring privacy and eliminating server latency.